Governance

 The Company will ensure, where necessary, that all Directors receive the necessary updates and training to keep their skillset up to date.

-7. Evaluate board performance based on clear and relevant objectives, seeking continuous improvement
+8. Evaluate board performance based on clear and relevant objectives, seeking continuous improvement

-The board performance review may be carried out internally or, ideally, externally facilitated from time to time.
-The review should identify development or mentoring needs of individual directors or the wider senior management team.
+The board performance review should be carried out on an annual basis and include opportunities for improvement with respect to the performance of the chair, and the operation of the board and its committees.
+The review should identify development or mentoring needs of individual directors and/or the wider senior management team.

 It is healthy for membership of the board to be periodically refreshed.
-Succession planning is a vital task for boards.
 No member of the board should become indispensable.

 The Board has not formally adopted performance evaluation procedures.
-However, the Board takes the effectiveness and efficiency of its Directors seriously and will continue to review its own performance and effectiveness in an informal way
+However, the Board takes the effectiveness and efficiency of its Directors seriously and will continue to review its own performance and effectiveness in an informal way against the strategy and objectives the Company has established.

 However, all Directors are evaluated on an ongoing basis before being proposed for re-election to ensure that their performance is and continues to be effective, that where appropriate they maintain their independence and that they are demonstrating continued commitment to the role.